 IV.
 Presto Finale

-There are no records (that I could find) of why this sonata was composed.
-It could have been for a commission, or it could just be a stand-alone composition.
-Either way, this work is quintessentially baroque.
 Each movement is diverse, and really emphasises the violin as a versatile instrument.
 In total, Jacquet de La Guerre composed six sonatas in her lifetime, most of which were published between 1705-1713.
 All six have been recovered and recorded, and the Second is certainly one of the more lively of the set.

 The first section is fast-paced and starts with the violin announcing the first theme.
-Soon after, the harpsichord enters with a variation of the theme.
+Soon after the harpsichord enters with a variation of the theme.
 From here the two work together in musical dialogue to create a range of variations of the first theme.
 There is a lot of fast scalic work from both parts within this movement.
 At times, the parts are together in unison, which is incredibly effective, however, at other times they are both playing completely different lines.
 Jacquet de La Guerre’s use of unison is rather effective, as she uses it sparingly.

 The violin also emphasises the use of ornaments and embellishments such as trills and turns, which give the melody more of a flourish in a new variation.
-This movement ends with a satifying tonic resolution.
+This movement ends with a satisfying tonic resolution.

 The second movement is the slowest, but what it lacks in speed it makes up for in beauty.
 This time the violin takes the solo line, with the harpsichord acting as an accompaniment.
 The sparse arpeggiated chords from the accompaniment really emphasise the simple melody the violin is playing above.
-This movement has some sadness within it, but it is extremely expressive, and the resolution at the end of the movement is very touching.
+This movement has some sadness within it and is extremely expressive, and the resolution at the end of the movement is very touching.

 The third movement picks up tempo again, and this section is based on dance movements.
 The continuo plays a fast-paced accompaniment, whilst the violin comes in with parts of a melody.
 The theme is based on a dotted rhythm, which makes creates similarities with a Gavotte.
 There are some interesting changes in harmony in this movement, where it goes from the chirpy D major to the relative minor.
 The violin soars above the accompaniment within this movement and when they do resolve at the end, there is definitely a sense of fulfilment.